New York State Route 17: Late 20th century conversion into expressway and later improvements

 As more continuous pieces of the expressway opened during the 1970s, NY 17 was realigned onto them, with much of NY 17's old alignment becoming NY 394, NY 417, or NY 17C.
 By 1980, the expressway was complete from Bemus Point to Binghamton except for two areas near Salamanca and Corning.
 Although NY 17 continued to extend northwestward along its original alignment from Bemus Point to Westfield, both highways were also designated as parts of NY 430 and NY 394 in anticipation of the completion of the Southern Tier Expressway west of Chautauqua Lake, which NY 17 would be rerouted to follow.
-This segment was built in stages during the 1980s as a super two highway; it was widened to four lanes in 1997.
-The portions of the freeway in and around Salamanca and Corning were completed in the late 1980s and mid-1990s, completing the conversion of NY 17 into a continuous, mostly limited-access highway from the Pennsylvania state line to Harriman.
+This segment was built in stages during the 1980s as a super two highway.
+The portions of the freeway in and around Salamanca and Corning were completed in the late 1980s and mid-1990s, completing the conversion of NY 17 into a continuous expressway from the Pennsylvania state line to Harriman.

+In 1996, both exit 117 and exit 118A were closed.

+The large portion of the road west of Chautauqua Lake was widened to four lanes as part of a project completed in 1997.